Pothos Leaves Curling: A Complete Guides To Fix

 How to fix:

+Water your pothos less!
+Wait until the potting mix’s surface is entirely dry between waterings.
+Moreover, it’s best to prioritise drainage.
 You can use your finger to press into the soil to aerate it.
 If your plants suffer from root rot, the best solution is to trim any black or brown roots and repot them.

 Underwater

 While these plants require low maintenance, you should maintain a consistent watering schedule and ensure the potting mix is roughly 1 inch deep and wet.
+Pothos will fold or curl their leaves when thirsty to minimize water loss by reducing their contact area.

 How to fix:

-You can check the topsoil condition using one finger to press into the soil.
+You can check the condition of the topsoil by pressing one finger into the soil.
 If it’s dry, you should water your plants.
 Continue watering your Pothos until water begins to escape from the drainage holes at the pot’s bottom.
+Most importantly, adjust the watering schedule depending on the humidity and temperatures in your region.
+For instance, you may need to water your Pothos more frequently in hot months than in the winter.

 Light